bharathns/MyExperiments/iosdays/objc/dynamicSample/readme.md

 2. -(NSMethodSignature)methodSignatureForSelector:(SEL)selector <br />
    here I sent method type interms of argument and return type(setter/getter)
 3. -(void)forwardInvocation:(NSInvocation)invocation <br />
-   here I do the actual save and retrieve fromt he NSUserDefaults
+   here I do the actual save and retrieve from NSUserDefaults The approach is to add those setters and getters
 There is an implementation by [Denis Hennesey](http://hennessynet.com) which makes use of dynamic programming and message forwarding in a different way.[PAPreferences](https://github.com/dhennessy/PAPreferences)
     I like this implmentation as well, which is different from what I have done.
     Here is what is done...